 Here’s how to troubleshoot problems you might have while configuring Google Cloud Directory Sync (GCDS).
-You can also check G Suite Known Issues for additional info.

 If you're having trouble getting a synchronization to run properly, confirm that the configuration information is correct in Configuration Manager and note which tests fail:

 - In Configuration Manager, open the XML file you're using to configure the synchronization.

 - On the LDAP Connections page, click Test Connections to confirm you can connect to your LDAP server.

 - On the Notifications page, click Test Notification to confirm you can send a test notification.

 - On the Sync page, click Simulate Sync to confirm you have completed all the required fields and to confirm that the synchronization runs.

 To troubleshoot a configuration using log files, submit generated logs to the Log Analyzer.